kordano/ceres-analytics/README.md

 # ceres-analytics

-A Clojure library designed to ... well, that part is up to you.
+Ceres Analytics

 ## Usage

-FIXME
+Not sure yet.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Konrad Kühne

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.